Broadoak Mathematics & Computing College

 About Broadoak Mathematics & Computing College

-Broadoak is a successful, vibrant and oversubscribed school where achievement and relationships are vitally important, and where all students and members of staff are valued.
+Broadoak is a successful, popular school where achievement and relationships are vitally important, and where all students and members of staff are valued.
 We foster values of courtesy, consideration and individual responsibility, we offer a high level of challenge accompanied by high levels of support so that all can achieve.

-Of course, for those with a penchant for adventure, we can provide opportunities to participate in Forest School, the Duke of Edinburgh programme or trips abroad to Paris and expeditions to Morocco.
-There is a well-stocked and lively Learning Resource Centre and the dedicated team run a daily breakfast club, a huge choice of interest groups and regularly organise visits from well-known authors.
+There is a well-stocked and lively Learning Resource Centre and the dedicated staff run a daily breakfast club, a huge choice of interest groups and regularly organise visits from well-known authors.

-We believe that students should have a range of opportunities to develop leadership skills from playing a role in our school sports teams, being a tutor representative, a school council representative, and when they reach Year 11, perhaps even a prefect!
+We believe that students should have a range of opportunities to develop leadership skills from playing a role in our school sports teams, being a tutor representative, and when they reach Year 11, perhaps even a prefect!
 All of these roles provide opportunities for our students to celebrate their achievements and skills and act as a positive role model to others.

 We have excellent relationships with our local partner primary schools, enabling us to offer a comprehensive transition programme.
 The majority of our students continue their further education within the area, supported with strong links between us and the colleges.